GitMirroring/gnuboot/site/faq.md

 in a coreboot ROM image and have coreboot execute it, if you use a different payload, such as GRUB).

-On current libreboot systems, instead of VBIOS, coreboot native GPU init is used, which is currently only implemented for Intel GPUs.
+On current GNU Boot systems, instead of VBIOS, coreboot native GPU init is used, which is currently only implemented for Intel GPUs.
 Other cards with proper KMS drivers can be initialized once Linux boots, but copy of VBIOS may be still needed to fetch proper VRAM frequency